cilium/cilium/Documentation/policy/troubleshooting.rst

 endpoints.
 We can use the ``cilium policy trace`` to simulate a policy decision between the source and destination endpoints.

-We will use the example from the `Minikube Getting Started Guide <https://cilium.readthedocs.io/en/latest/gettingstarted/minikube/#getting-started-using-minikube>`_ to trace the policy.
+We will use the example from the `Identity-Aware and HTTP-Aware Policy Enforcement Guide <https://cilium.readthedocs.io/en/latest/gettingstarted/http/>`_ to trace the policy.
 In this example, there is:

 * ``deathstar`` service identified by labels: ``org=empire, class=deathstar``.
 The service is backed by two pods.
 * ``tiefighter`` spaceship client pod with labels: ``org=empire, class=tiefighter``